 If you’re just starting out as a business owner, you’re most likely anxious about surviving your first year of being self-employed.
 While there are many plates to spin, it’s essential to stay on top of your finances when you work for yourself.

 “You absolutely have to create a routine to check in with your money,” says Carrie Smith Nicholson, an online business manager and co-founder of the Brilliance and Badassery Conference.

 “Even if you’re not making a lot of money in the beginning, it’s still important to have a plan and goal for where you want to be in the future,” shares Smith Nicholson.

 So what tools can a newbie solopreneur use to manage their business finances?
-To make your life easier, we’ve rounded up the top nine apps to help you grow your business in the first year.

 In This Article